czarakas/local_climate_change_tool/data/processed_data/observation_data/README.md

-This file contains processed historical observations from the BEST monthly land temperature datasets for average, minimum, and maximum temperature.
-It will be populated when the processed data is downloaded from the google drive OR when the subcomp_d_process_historical_obs function in data_wrangler.py is run.
+This folder contains processed historical observations from the BEST monthly land temperature datasets for average surface temperature.